About the Course

 Hard, but fair.

-Apart from the stunning 11th hole, the water is more a backdrop than a trapdoor, so it shouldn’t cause the players too much trouble.
+Apart from the stunning 11th hole, the water doesn't come into play too often.
 And the big greens should encourage plenty of ambitious play, although the sneaky contours could impose a heavy penalty on anyone who gets over-confident.

 WHO WILL IT FAVOR?